 Factors that Impact Your Credit Score

-Keep in mind that everyone’s credit scenario is different.
-If you have a solid payment history but unfavourable credit utilization ratio, that might not mean your credit score won’t be high.
+Keep in mind that everyone’s credit situation is different.
+If you have a solid payment history but an unfavourable credit utilization ratio, that might not mean your credit score won’t be high.
 Credit bureaus account for all the details in your credit report before calculating a score.
 Similarly, lenders will typically review your entire report before deciding on an approval decision.

 How to Get Your Credit Score